tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-File-Properties.md

 | `x-ms-file-attributes` | Required.
 Version 2019-02-02 and newer.
 The file system attributes to be set on the file.
 See the list of [available attributes](#file-system-attributes).
 A value of `preserve` may be passed to keep an existing value unchanged. |
 | `x-ms-file-creation-time` | Required.
 Version 2019-02-02 and newer.
 The Coordinated Universal Time (UTC) creation time property for a file.
 A value of `now` may be used to indicate the time of the request.
 A value of `preserve` may be passed to keep an existing value unchanged. |
 | `x-ms-file-last-write-time` | Required.
 Version 2019-02-02 and newer.
 The Coordinated Universal Time (UTC) last write property for a file.
 A value of `now` may be used to indicate the time of the request.
 A value of `preserve` may be passed to keep an existing value unchanged. |
+|`x-ms-lease-id:<ID>`|Required if the file has an active lease.
+Available for versions 2019-02-02 and later.

 ### Request Body
  None.